 The mission of the Cleveland Celiac Association is to educate and advocate for individuals with celiac disease and non-celiac gluten sensitivities, their families, and communities throughout Cleveland.
 They plan to provide suggestions for gluten-free recipes, restaurants, and products, along with other pertinent resources for members of the Cleveland celiac community.

-The Cleveland Chapter open house will be held at the Cuyahoga County Orange Public Library in the Hope and Stanley Adelstein Room on Saturday, May 18, at 2 p.m.
+The Cleveland Chapter open house was held at the Cuyahoga County Orange Public Library in the Hope and Stanley Adelstein Room on Saturday, May 18.
 If you or someone you know suffers from celiac disease or gluten sensitivities, come to the open house for information on the available resources.

 For information on upcoming Cleveland Celiac Association chapter events and the resources the chapter will provide, contact them at firstname.lastname@example.org.